Pasta con i peperoni cruschi

-Pasta con i peperoni cruschi is an Italian pasta dish flavored with peppers and typical of the Basilicata region.
+Pasta con i peperoni cruschi is a pasta dish flavoured with peperoni cruschi, typical of the Basilicata region of Italy.

 Description

 The main ingredient is peperone crusco, a dried and crunchy pepper known for its sweet flavour and intense colour, which is a popular element in the local cuisine.
-Usually the Senise pepper variety is used, for its thin pulp and low water content which allows a rapid drying.
+Usually the peperone di Senise is used, for its thin pulp and low water content which allows a rapid drying.